AdamJelley/aligning-agents-like-llms/index.md

 We can now align our agent with our preferences by further fine-tuning our agent with reinforcement learning using our reward models.
 We find that we are able to significantly improve alignment efficiency via first fine-tuning on the trajectories which are labelled with the greatest reward.
 This is similar to <a href="https://arxiv.org/abs/2308.08998">Reinforced Self-Training (ReST) (Gulcehre et al. 2023)</a> introduced for LLM alignment.
 We term this additional alignment step *preference fine-tuning*.

-We find that with this improved alignment procedure that we are able to reliably align our agent within our limited compute budget to reach both the left and the right jumppads.
+We find that with this improved alignment procedure we are able to reliably align our agent within our limited compute budget to reach both the left and the right jumppads.

 ### Left Jumppad Alignment